Elasticsearch¶

 bool

-refresh the effected shards to make this operation visible to search**kw –
+refresh the effected shards to make this operation visible to searchraise_errors – whether or not exceptions should be raised if bulk actions fail.
+The default (

 Convenience method for bulk deleting many documents by ID without the BulkActionItem boilerplate.